 15) All drivers must wear Snell or DOT approved safety helmets.
 No one is allowed to "warm up" or race without fireproof clothing and helmet.
 Helmet must be securely fastened at all times, when on the race track.
 For information on how to fireproof regular cotton clothing you may contact the speedway.

-16) Any person in the Pit area who has evidence of substance abuse (beer, wine, liquor, or drugs) about him or is seen using any such substance during a race meet will be barred from the pit area and from participating in racing activities for a set period based on severity .
+16) Any person in the Pit area who has evidence of substance abuse (alcohol or drugs) about him or is seen using any such substance during a race meet will be barred from the pit area and from participating in racing activities for a set period based on severity .
 Additionally, they shall forfeit the teams purse for the event.

 17) Any person that gets into a fight at the track will be immediately suspended for the rest of the event.
 Any person deliberately going into another competitor's designated area in the pits in a violent or threatening manner will also be suspended for one or more events on independent confirmation of the fact..